 The SMF-AR System consists of:

-Engine control unit (ECU) to control the regenerating process, run diagnostics, log backpressure levels, over revving (abuse), exhaust temperatures and fuel and additive tank levels,
+- An engine control unit (ECU) to control the regenerating process, run diagnostics, log backpressure levels, over-revving (abuse), exhaust temperatures and fuel and additive tank levels,

 - Display unit,

 - Warning buzzer,